-As at 31 December 2017, the Group has certain non-financial assets, including property, plant and equipment, land use rights and construction in progress in the new production plants in Lianyungang ("Lianyungang") amounting to approximately RMB158 million.
-The production plants in Lianyungang commenced their operations since early 2016 and have been operating at loss during the year while planned production level is yet to be attained.
-Management considered the operating loss as an impairment indicator on the non-financial assets and has performed an impairment assessment on these assets.
-Management has also performed sensitivity analysis over the key assumptions of the cash flow forecast, including future gross profit margin, revenue growth rate and discount rate, in order to assess the potential impact of a range of possible outcomes.
-Based on the results of the assessment, it is concluded that no provision for impairment of the above non-financial assets of Lianyungang is required.
+As at 31 December 2018, the Group has certain non-financial assets, including property, plant and equipment, land use rights and construction in progress related to the production plants in Lianyungang Changmao amounting to approximately RMB153 million.
+The production plants in Lianyungang commenced operations since early 2016 and have been operating at loss since its commencement of operations while planned production level is still yet to be attained.